 Also, don't forget to sign up for your grad photo sessions NOW!
 Seatings are quickly filling up, and if you miss it, your parents will be nagging you about it forever!
-To sign up, or for more information, swing by the bulletin board outside the MGC oftice.
+To sign up, or for more information, swing by the bulletin board outside the MGC office.

-For more information on MGC events, including getting on email: the mailing and volunteering, list mgc@undergrad.math.uwaterloo.ca.
+For more information on MGC events, including getting on the mailing list and volunteering, email: mgc@undergrad. math.uwaterloo.ca.